Okasu/fhir-diff/README.md

     lein npm install

-To start a web server for the application, run:
+To start a web server for the application in development mode, run:

-    lein ring server
+    lein dev

+Application should be app and running on [localhost:3000](localhost:3000).

 ## License